sortmerna/sortmerna/README.md

 SortMeRNA can be run/built on Linux, Mac, and Windows.

-`CMake` is used for performing portable builds and besides makes the building process quite the same on all the systems.
+`CMake` is used for performing portable builds, and makes the building similar on all supported systems.

 The following methods are available to start using SortMeRNA:

-## Using GitHub release binaries
+## Using GitHub release binaries for Linux

 Visit [Sortmerna GitHub Releases](https://github.com/biocore/sortmerna/releases)